 One of the things we’re really interested in is your non-traditional visual journals.
 Can you tell us more about them?

 Sure.
 I’ve done everything “non-traditionally” with visual journals from creating 52 works on a deck of cards, each representing one week in a year, and when dealt out in certain poker formations they create mini-narratives.
-I’ve created dream journals with vellum paper hung from string around dream-catchers.
+I’ve created dream journals with vellum paper hung from a string around dream-catchers.

-Then, there’s accordion-fold journals I’ve made from scratch documenting collaboration art I’ve done with other artists.
+Then, there are accordion-fold journals I’ve made from scratch documenting collaboration art I’ve done with other artists.
 And, my infamous “red box” which I refer to as my “Relics of Childhood”.
 It’s in my TEDx talk and I’ve exhibited it as a very non-traditional visual journal that you have to physically open up and explore to find the narrative.

 Here’s a link to a video clip with more non-traditional visual journals: https://youtu.be/k-CyE0-JhGc